 BASIC course episode 9: MSX BASIC

-In this episode of the video course on the BASIC language of retro computers, we introduce MSX BASIC.
+In this episode of the video course on the basic language of the back computer, we introduce the MSX Basic.
 It is a very powerful language, with many commands.
-In the same video, we see how to save and load the program in BASIC on tape.
+In the same video, let's see how to save and upload the basic program to tape.

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.